ad-1/Mechanics/README.md

 The position of a particle in space R, may be described by an equation such as [sin(3t), cos(t), sin(2t)].
 This vector allows us to determine the trajectory of the particle. i.e. it's position at any point in time.
 From this we can determine the particle's velocity, acceleration and radius of curvature among other properties of interest over any specified time span.

-The animation below shows the results for the example equation above.
+For the visualisation of the example equation above, see below:

 <img src="animations/animation.gif" alt="sample kinematic visualisation" width="500"/>